ossf/criticality_score/cmd/criticality_score/README.md

 #### Google Cloud Platform flags

 - `-gcp-project-id string` the Google Cloud Project ID to use.
 Auto-detects by default.
+An alternative to using this flag is to changed the project used by `gcloud` by running `gcloud config set project [project-id]`.

 #### deps.dev Collection Flags